hamvocke/hamvocke.github.io/_drafts/testing_java_microservices.md

 We're writing the unit tests using [JUnit](http://junit.org), the de-facto standard testing framework for Java.
 We use [Mockito](http://site.mockito.org/) to replace the real `PersonRepository` class with a stub for our test.
 This stub allows us to define canned responses the stubbed method should return in this test.
 Stubbing makes our test more simple, predictable and allows us to easily setup test data.

-Following the _arrange, act, assert_ structure explained above, we write two unit tests -- a positive case and a case where the searched person cannot be found.
+Following the _arrange, act, assert_ structure, we write two unit tests -- a positive case and a case where the searched person cannot be found.
 The first, positive test case creates a new person object and tells the mocked repository to return this object when it's called with _"Pan"_ as the value for the `lastName` parameter.
 The test then goes on to call the method that should be tested.
 Finally it asserts that the response is equal to the expected response.

 The second test works similarly but tests the scenario where the tested method does not find a person for the given parameter.

 ## Integration Tests
-Integration tests are the next level in your test pyramid.
-They test that your application can integrate with its sorroundings successfully.
-For your automated tests this means you don't just need to provide your own application but also the component you're integrating with.
-If you're testing the integration with a database you need to run a database during your tests.
-For testing that you can read files from a disk you need to save a file to your disk and use it as input for your integration test.
+Integration tests are the next higher level in your test pyramid.
+They test that your application can successfully integrate with its sorroundings (databases, network, filesystems, etc.).
+For your automated tests this means you don't just need to run your own application but also the component you're integrating with.
+If you're testing the integration with a database you need to run a database when running your tests.
+For testing that you can read files from a disk you need to save a file to your disk and use it as load it in your integration test.

 ### What to Test?
-A good way to think about the places of your microservice where you should have integration tests is to think about all places where data gets serialized or deserialized.
-Common places are:
+A good way to think about where you should have integration tests is to think about all places where data gets serialized or deserialized.
+Common ones are:

   * reading HTTP requests and sending HTTP responses through your REST API
   * reading and writing from/to a database
   * reading and writing from/to a filesystem
   * sending HTTP(S) requests to other services and parsing their responses

-In our sample codebase you can find integration tests for `Repository`, `Controller` and `Client` classes.
+In the sample codebase you can find integration tests for `Repository`, `Controller` and `Client` classes.
 All these classes interface with the sorroundings of the application (databases or the network) and serialize and deserialize data.
-Having tests in place to test these integrations is something we can't achieve with unit tests.
+We can't test these integrations with unit tests.

 ### Database Integration
 The `PersonRepository` is the only repository class in the codebase.
 It relies on _Spring Data_ and has no actual implementation.
 It just extends the `CrudRepository` interface and provides a single method header.
 The rest is Spring magic.
-Even without the method definition Spring Boot provides a fully functional CRUD repository with `findOne`, `findAll`, `save`, `update` and `delete` methods.
-Our custom method definition extends this basic functionality and allows us to provide a way to fetch `Person`s by their last name.
-Spring Data analyses the return type of the method and its method name and checks the method name against a naming convention to figure out what it should do.

 {% highlight java %}
 public interface PersonRepository extends CrudRepository<Person, String> {